Tungusic languages: Common characteristics

 The Tungusic languages are of an agglutinative morphological type, and some of them have complex case systems and elaborate patterns of tense and aspect marking.
+However, none of the languages have grammatical gender or noun classes.
+All Tungusic languages have postpositions.
+Counting is done in base ten, and the names of the cardinal numbers from 1 to 10 are cognates in most cases.

 The normal word order for all of the languages is subject–object–verb.

 Phonology

-Tungusic languages exhibit a complex pattern of vowel harmony, based on two parameters: vowel roundedness and vowel tenseness (in Evenki, the contrast is back and front, rather).
+Tungusic languages exhibit a complex pattern of vowel harmony, based on two parameters: vowel roundedness and vowel tenseness (in Evenki, the contrast is back and front).
 Tense and lax vowels do not occur in the same word; all vowels in a word, including suffixes, are either one or the other.
 Rounded vowels in the root of a word cause all the following vowels in the word to become rounded, but not those before the rounded vowel.
 Those rules are not absolute, and there are many individual exceptions.

-Vowel length is phonemic, with many words distinguished based on the distinction between short vowel and long vowel.
+Vowel length is phonemic in most languages, with many words distinguished based on the distinction between short vowel and long vowel.
+Languages without long vowels consist of the Jurchenic languages (Jurchen, Manchu, Xibe) and the Hezhe language.
+Diphthongs also occur in all languages.

 Tungusic words have simple word codas, and usually have simple word onsets, with consonant clusters forbidden at the end of words and rare at the beginning.

 Below are Proto-Tungusic consonants as reconstructed by Tsintsius (1949) and the vowels according to Benzing (1955):